AP Top 25: Cal, Arizona St move in to give Pac-12 6 ranked

-California and Arizona State have moved into the AP Top 25 college football poll to give the Pac-12 six ranked teams, the most for the conference in almost four years.
+California and Arizona State moved into the AP Top 25 college football poll to give the Pac-12 six ranked teams, the most for the conference in almost four years.

 A weekend filled with blowouts left the top half of the AP media poll presented by Regions Bank mostly unchanged.